 Hurdle Races

-These are the smaller obstacles in the two types of jumps racing.
+These are the smaller obstacles in the two types of jump racing.

 Most horses start their jumping careers over these smaller jumps before moving to the larger fences.